Kim Walker, Co-Chair

 Caitie Deranek Stewart, Secretary

-Caitie Deranek Stewart is the Assistant Director of Development at the IU School of Medicine, the largest medical school in the United States.
-Prior to joining the IU School of Medicine, Caitie was the Donor Relations Specialist at the IU Lilly Family School of Philanthropy, the first school focused on philanthropy in the world.
+Caitie Deranek Stewart is the Associate Director of Development at the IU School of Medicine, the largest medical school in the United States.
+Prior to joining the IU School of Medicine in the fall of 2014, Caitie was the Donor Relations Specialist at the IU Lilly Family School of Philanthropy, the first school focused on philanthropy in the world.

-Caitie is an active volunteer through a number of local initiatives.
-She joined the board of the YNPNindy chapter in 2015 and is on the board of Giving Sum, a local giving circle for 40 and under civic leaders.
+Caitie is an active volunteer with a number of initiatives.
+She joined the board of the YNPNindy chapter in 2015 and is on the board of Giving Sum, an Indianapolis giving circle for 40 and under civic leaders.
 She serves on the Executive Committee for the IUPUI United Way of Central Indiana campaign which raises over $300,000 annually to support important causes around the greater Indianapolis area.

-Caitie is working on her Masters of Arts in Philanthropic Studies and Masters of Public Affairs in Nonprofit Management from Indiana University and received her Certificate in Fund Raising Management from The Fund Raising School in 2014.
+Caitie completed her Masters of Arts in Philanthropic Studies and Masters of Public Affairs in Nonprofit Management from Indiana University in 2016 and received her Certificate in Fund Raising Management from The Fund Raising School in 2014.
 She received her Bachelors of Music in Vocal Performance and Bachelors of Arts in Psychology from the University of Indianapolis in 2011.
-She is still an active musician and holds the position of Soprano Section Leader at Second Presbyterian Church in Indianapolis and maintaining a small studio of voice students.
+In addition to fundraising and nonprofit work, Caitie is an active musician.
+She holds the position of Soprano Section Leader at Second Presbyterian Church in Indianapolis and maintains a studio of voice students.

 Brandi Tuck, Treasurer